mouraffa/Cancer_Classification_SVM/README.md

 ## How to Use
 1. Clone this repository to your local machine.
 2. Ensure you have the required libraries installed.
-You can install them using `pip`: '''pip install pandas numpy matplotlib seaborn scikit-learn'''
+You can install them using `pip`: `pip install pandas numpy matplotlib seaborn scikit-learn`
 3. Open the Jupyter notebook to view and run the project.

 ## Future Enhancements